 What you should know about the 5G Broadband Conference

 The Institute of Electrical and Electronics Engineers (IEEE) sponsors more than 1,900 conferences and events each year all over the world, curating cutting-edge content in technical fields.
-This fall, IEEE is sponsoring a 5G broadband conference—the 2020 IEEE Third 5G World Forum.
+Every fall, IEEE sponsors a 5G broadband conference—the IEEE 5G World Forum.
 This conference will bring together representatives from industry, academia, and research to share their insights and discuss advances in 5G as well as address challenges in 5G deployment.

 The theme for this global 5G event is “5G and Beyond: A Comprehensive Look at Future Networks.”
 The conference will bring together contributors who have been cultivating 5G technology and applications for the benefit of society.
 And it will emphasize novel architectures that support not only traditional mobile broadband technology but also vertical industry.